Wrongful Termination Attorney in New Jersey

 Another common cause is the violation of public policy, which involves firing an employee for refusing to participate in illegal activities or for reporting such activities (whistleblowing).

 Lastly, if an employer doesn't follow the terms outlined in an employment contract or violates the company's own termination procedures, it can also be grounds for a wrongful termination case.
+It's important to note that at-will employment states like New Jersey provide employers with broad discretion in employment decisions, but this does not extend to protected categories or activities under these laws.

 How Can a Person Prove They Were Fired Illegally?